 Overview

-We are broadly interested in the structure, function and evolution of genomes.
-More specifically, we study the topics of telomere biology, cellular immortality, repetitive DNA, genome stability, genome silencing and small RNAs using the nematode Caenorhabditis elegans as a model system.
+We study the topics of telomere biology, cellular immortality, epigenetic inheritance, longevity, genome silencing and small RNAs using the nematode Caenorhabditis elegans as a model system.